Juris-M/citeproc-cite-service/make-data/README.md

-Because the spreadsheet data model does not provide a record of the version level of individual lines or cells, the entire spreadsheet (typically containing all records for a single jurisdiction) is treated as a unit for purposes of adding, and for editing, any content to be published to the front end.
+Because the spreadsheet data model does not provide a record of the version level of individual lines or cells, the entire spreadsheet (typically containing all records for a single jurisdiction) is treated as a unit for purposes of adding or editing any content to be published to the front end.

 The following are the steps needed to provide new *or modified*